vishnuram1999/vishnuram1999.github.io/index.md

 I’m a <mark style="background: #ADFF2F!important">cybersecurity enthusiast and smart contract security auditor</mark>.
 Here, you will find awesome cybersecurity and blockchain contents.

-I also perform smart contract security audits for Defi protocols and dApps.
-Contact me to know more about it.
+<mark style="background: #ADFF2F!important">I also perform smart contract security audits for Defi protocols and dApps.
+Contact me to know more about it.</mark>